LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 {: .output}

 We may want more information than just a list of files and directories.
-We can get this by specifying various **flags** (also known as options or switches) to go with our basic commands.
+We can get this by specifying various **flags** (also known as `options`, `parameters`, or, most frequently, `arguments`) to go with our basic commands.
-These are additions to a command that provide the computer with a bit more guidance of what sort of output or manipulation you want.
+Arguments modify the workings of the command by telling the computer what sort of output or manipulation we want.

 If we type `ls -l` and hit enter, the computer returns a list of files that contains information similar to what we would find in our Finder (Mac) or Explorer (Windows):